- openEuler Fails to Start After It Is Installed to the Second Disk

 pmie_check Is Reported in the messages Log During openEuler Installation

-During the OS installation, if you click Server > Performance tool, PCP is installed.
-After the OS is installed and restarted, an error “pmie_check failed in /usr/share/pcp/lib/pmie” is displayed in the /var/log/messages log.
+PCP-related software package is installed if you select Server > Performance Tool during the OS installation.
+After the OS is installed and restarted, an error “pmie_check failed in /usr/share/pcp/lib/pmie” is reported in the /var/log/messages file.

 anaconda does not support the installation of SELinux policy module in the chroot environment.
 During the pcp-selinux installation, the postin script fails to execute the PCP-related SELinux policy module.
 As a result, an error is reported after the OS is restarted.